BennettMoore/junkyard-ftl-mod/README.md

 		- Give Holos a unique trait ☑
 	- 3rd Race? ☐
 - Ships ☐
-	- Federation "Junkyard" ☐
+	- Federation "Junkyard" ☑
 		- Make sprites for all variants ☑
 		- Make blueprints for all variants ☑
-		- Allow each variant to be unlocked ☐
+		- Allow each variant to be unlocked ☑
 	- Amalgam ☐
 		- Make sprites for all variants ☐
 		- Make blueprints for all variants ☐
 		- Allow each variant to be unlocked ☐
-	- 3rd ship ☐
+	- New Lanius Ship ☐
 		- Make sprites for all variants ☐
 		- Make blueprints for all variants ☐
 		- Allow each variant to be unlocked ☐